 Sleep is essential to leading a happy, healthy, and active life.
-If you or your child is suffering from sleep problems, the sleep specialists at Houston Specialty Clinic in Houston and Sugar Land, Texas, can help determine the underlying cause and most effective solution for sleep disorders.
+If you or your child is suffering from sleep problems, Joseph L. Edmonds, M.D., FACS, FAAP and the sleep specialists at Houston Specialty Clinic in Houston and Sugar Land, Texas, can help determine the underlying cause and most effective solution for sleep disorders.
 Led by board-certified physicians Joshua Rotenberg, MD, and Sarat Susarla, MD, the practice specializes in comprehensive, family-centered care.
 To schedule a visit, call today.

 A sleep disorder is a condition that alters the way you sleep.
 There are a number of different types of sleep disorders that cause excessive sleepiness or wakefulness.
 Sleep disorders can have a major impact on your overall health and quality of life.